EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Even if the relative amount of arsenic being added to soil by chicken manure might be a small percentage of the total arsenic in the soil, it has a higher mobility in water due to the sorption characteristic of arsenic in organic matter compared to arsenic sequestered by metal oxides.
 The high extractability of roxarsone from poultry litter suggests that roxarsone can easily be mobilized to the environment by either agricultural field irrigation or rainfall on uncovered windrows.
 Degradation could be possible through biotic and abiotic processes after roxarsone is mobilized [20].
 Inevitably, arsenic finds its way into the rivers, stream and even the crops that are later consumed by humans.
 Via the way of waste incinerators, it also may find its way to the atmosphere [21].

-There are also some rumors, that poultry industry, like the beef industry, is steeped in evil practices.
+There are also some rumours, that poultry industry, like the beef industry, is steeped in evil practices.
 By feeding chicken litter to cattle, cows are ingesting highly toxic arsenic that's contained in the chicken litter [22].

 Inorganic arsenic is considered one of the prominent environmental causes of cancer mortality in the world [23].
 Arsenic is a human carcinogen linked to liver, lung, skin, kidney, bladder and prostate cancers.
 It can also cause neurological, cardiovascular, gastrointestinal and immune system abnormalities.
 Diabetes has also been linked to arsenic exposure [11].